 Responding to disruptive behavior:

 - If the student continues the disruptive behavior despite this warning, the student should then be asked to leave the classroom.
 Following the class, the instructor should contact the Department Chair and the Associate Dean in the college/school offering the course and provide pertinent information about the student’s behavior.
-The Associate Dean will determine if disciplinary action will be pursued.
+The Associate Dean will determine if student conduct action will be pursued.

 - If the student continues to refuse to leave the classroom, the instructor may choose to adjourn class for the day or call security and have the student removed.

-The disciplinary process:
+The student conduct process:

 - If the student has been given a verbal warning, and the behavior continues, the faculty member should file a Disruptive Classroom Incident Report with the Academic Dean’s Office.
 The faculty member should talk with the Associate Dean about what action they would like to take regarding the student.

-- If the faculty member has removed the student from class, the student will need to attend a meeting with the faculty and Academic Dean’s Office representative to discuss the behavior.
+- If the faculty member has removed the student from class, the student will need to attend a meeting with the faculty member and Academic Dean’s Office representative to discuss the behavior.
 At this meeting, expectations will be provided to the student about future classroom behavior.
-The Associate Dean will provide the student with a letter that summarizes the meeting and that states that any further classroom disruptions may result in permanent withdrawal from the course.
+The Associate Dean will provide the student with a letter that summarizes the meeting and states that any further classroom disruptions may result in permanent withdrawal from the course.

 - If the student continues the disruptive behavior, and the faculty member wishes to remove the student permanently from the course, there will be a meeting with the student, faculty member, and the Academic Dean’s Office representative.
 At that meeting, the student will be told that they are being permanently withdrawn from the course.
-The student will receive a letter from the Academic Dean’s Office indicating that s/he is removed from the course.
-The letter will also inform the student that if s/he wishes to appeal the decision, the student will have two class days from the meeting to notify the appropriate Academic Dean in writing of the appeal.
+The student will receive a letter from the Academic Dean’s Office indicating that they are removed from the course.
+The letter will also inform the student that if they wish to appeal the decision, the student will have two class days from the meeting to notify the appropriate Academic Dean in writing of the appeal.
 During the appeals process, the student will not be allowed to attend class.
 If the student is reinstated, it is at the instructor’s discretion as to whether the student can make up missed work.

 - The Academic Dean will review the written appeal and respond in writing within five class days to the student.
-The Academic Dean can uphold or change the decision which will be final and binding.
+The Academic Dean can uphold or change the decision, which will be final and binding.
 If the decision is upheld, a note of the course removal will be included in the student’s file.

-- Students who have been found responsible for multiple violations of the student code of conduct may be subject to additional disciplinary action which could include suspension or dismissal from the University.
+- Students who have been found responsible for multiple violations of the student code of conduct may be subject to additional disciplinary action, which could include suspension or dismissal from the University.